hyosung11/Launch-School/Courses/JS101/Lesson-1-Preparations/lesson-1_quiz-1.md

 Your Answer

-A. A question about JavaScript syntax where you can't find the answer on MDN or Google.
+- [ ] A. A question about JavaScript syntax where you can't find the answer on MDN or Google.

-B. - [x] A question that you can easily test.
+- [x] B. A question that you can easily test.

-C. A question about an assignment that you haven't completed.
+- [ ] C. A question about an assignment that you haven't completed.

-D. A question about an error in your code.
+- [ ] D. A question about an error in your code.

 Discussion